Seattle based Angus "Gus" Trim is easily one of the most recognizable and respected sword makers around.

 This is a XII a longsword, common in the 13th century and pretty typical of the form.
 The 7.5 inch wooden grip is wound with cord and wrapped with English brown leather.

 The pommel is a type J and the guard is a gorgeous style 2.
-Machine marks are virtually non-existant , and it is all joined together by a nice peen.
+Machine marks are virtually non-existent , and it is all joined together by a nice peen.

 The polish is a nice high satin and I am unable to discern a secondary bevel.
 Lines are all crisp and the entire package flows together into a beautiful sword.